ALTERNATE ROOTS, INC.

 ARTICLE VI.
 EXECUTIVE COMMITTEE

-The Corporation shall be managed by an Executive Committee, consisting of the officers described in Article V, and four (4) or more representatives and shall have responsibility for the general management and financial security of the Corporation.
-The members of the Executive Committee shall be elected annually at the meeting of the Board of Directors for a one-year term.
-The Chair may also appoint such ex officio members as may be desired.
-Ex officio members do not have a formal vote.
+The Corporation shall be managed by an Executive Committee, consisting of the Officers described in Article V, the Executive Director, and four (4) or more representatives.
+The Executive Committee shall have responsibility for the general oversight and financial security of the Corporation.
+Members of the Executive Committee must be Voting Members of the Corporation and therefore members of the Board of Directors.
+Executive Committee members shall be elected annually at the meeting of the Board of Directors for a three-year term.
+The Chair may also appoint such Ex Officio Members as may be desired.
+Ex Officio Members do not have a vote.

-Should any vacancy occur by death, resignation or otherwise, the same shall be filled for the unexpired portion of the term by majority vote of the remaining Executive Committee.
+Should any vacancy occur by death, resignation or otherwise, the vacancy shall be filled for the unexpired portion of the term by majority vote of the remaining Executive Committee.

 ARTICLE VII.
 COMMITTEES